Tracking Change is an advocacy platform to turn data into action.

 STEMeverywhere is a responsive website where we will curate free STEM resources for students to connect the dots.
 STEM stands for science, technology, engineering and math.
 Our goal is to increase interest in STEM among underrepresented minorities and girls.
 The Students’ Space will promote year-round learning and engagement among our target audience of middle- and high-school students

-The Cost of Freedom Voter ID App helps voters navigate their state’s voter ID application process.
-The web-based app provides photo ID requirements for all 50 states and the District of Columbia.
-The voter ID app was developed in partnership with the National Coalition on Black Civic Participation and Black Youth
+The Cost of Freedom Voter ID App helped voters navigate their state’s voter ID application process.
+The web-based app provided photo ID requirements for all 50 states and the District of Columbia.
+The voter ID app was developed in partnership with the National Coalition on Black Civic Participation and Black Youth Vote.

 Tracking Change Wiki